adamlamee/UCF_labs/self_check_model_fitting.md

 While the RSS for a single model doesn't tell us much, how could comparing the RSS values for two models help determine which one fits the data better?
 **For two models, the one with a *smaller* RSS has its trendline close to the data points and therefor is a better fit.**

-If the example data from STRATA-2P were linear, the residuals would be evenly distributed across the residual plot.
-However, the residuals in the middle of the plot are mostly negative while the residuals at the far left and right are mostly positive.
+If the position data were linear, the residuals would be evenly distributed across the residual plot.
+However, the residuals in the middle of the plot are mostly while the residuals at the left and right are positive.
 What does that communicate about this model function?
 **The residual plot shows how this model doesn't fit as well as a curve that bows down in the middle (i.e., concave up).
 See the [residual analysis](https://www.itl.nist.gov/div898/handbook/pmd/section6/pmd614.htm) section of the NIST Engineering Statistics Handbook if you want more.**

 What shape of model function might fit this data better?
 **Logarithms, exponential decay, and parabolas can all be concave up.**

 Whenever possible, you should choose a model function that has some basis in theoritical predicitons related to the data.
-Can you think of any functions that might be reasonable to describe a substance cooling off?
+Can you think of any functions that might be reasonable to describe the position of an object speeding up?
-**[Newton's Law of Cooling](https://en.wikipedia.org/wiki/Newton%27s_law_of_cooling) predicts an exponential decay for a heated substance coming to equilibrium with its surroundings.**
+**The three kinematic equations that describe accelerating motion.
+The one that looks like x = x<sub>0</sub> + v<sub>0</sub>t + 1/2at<sup>2</sup> would be a good choice.**

 ### Part 4
-How well does your new model appear to fit the STRATA-2P data in the scatterplot?
+How well does your new model appear to fit the motion data in the scatterplot?
 **Does the curve look close to the data points?
 "Not well" is a totally acceptable answer here.
 Sometime you try a model that isn't as good of a fit.**

 Does the residual plot show any pattern like it did for the trendline?